captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I won’t give it to her till she says.
 ---
-Yeah I’d like another Fuck You.
+Yeah I’d like another Fuck You please.
 ---
-Oh… So your mom…
+Oh.
 ---
-She insisted on making lasagna.
+So your mom insisted on making the lasagna.
 ---
-Just let her make lasagna.
+## LISSETTE:
+No, but  I  Said
 ---
+## PETER:
+No talking.
+---
+Save your voice for tomorrow.
+---
+Shut It.
+---
-She wants to make lasagna.
+She wanted to make the lasagna
+---
+let her make lasagna.
 ---
 She needed a job.
 ---